Step 1: The Learning Framework

 Work in pairs and small groups

-Practise real-life communication scenarios
+Practise real-life communication

 Build confidence step by step